DotanTalitman/vue-md-to/README.md

 ```
 But it's starting to be complicated  if you want submenus and it wont work like the above example.<br>

-Instade use the vue-md-to directive like that :
+## Instead, just use the vue-md-to directive like that :
 ```html
 <md-button v-md-to="page.link">{{page.name}}</md-button>
 Or for submenu: